 A generation of processors Threadripper A third may adopt updated names that will be slightly less confusing than the current Intel competing concept

-Results in the Geekbench Performance Test Database for Processor I HAVE D Anonymous bearing the belligerent code name Something Sharkstooth may be a first clue to what is expected of us in the next Threadripper series - a model with 32 physical processing cores and 64 logical processing cores operating at a possible 3.6GHz base frequency and up to 4.3GHz turbo frequency, with 16 megawatts memory L2 and 128 megabytes of cache memory The L3 cache is shared across all cores.
+Results in the Geekbench Performance Test Database for Processor AMD Anonymous bearing the belligerent code name Something Sharkstooth may be a first clue to what we expect in the next Threadripper series - a model with 32 physical processing cores and 64 logical processing cores operating at a possible base frequency of 3.6GHz and up to 4.3GHz turbo frequency, with 16 megawatts memory L2 and 128 megabytes of cache memory The L3 cache is shared across all cores.

-Motherboards in the generationThreadripper The new one may abandon our current branding, to our delight, and instead of switching to the X670 chipset we will offer chip sets under the names TRX40, TRX80 and WRX80.
+Motherboards in the generationThreadripper The new one may abandon the branding that is familiar to us today, to our delight, and instead of switching to the X670 chipset we will offer chip sets under the names TRX40, TRX80, and WRX80.

-If this is indeed the new direction of I HAVE D, The company seems to be planning to offer several different price levels and fittings for motherboards for Threadripper processors, similar to what we know from home mainstream processors - as well as separate branding for chipsets designed for alleged workstations.
-We are not convinced that this limited niche does need a few different chip sets - but the very change that makes it easier and easier to differentiate between motherboards and chipsets designed for Intel processors and motherboards and chip sets for processors I HAVE D He is blessed, after a few years in which we received chip sets with almost identical branding (with consecutive numbering) from both rivalries.
+If this is indeed the new direction of AMD, The company seems to be planning to offer several different price levels and fittings for motherboards for Threadripper processors, similar to what we know from mainstream home processors - as well as separate branding for chipsets designed for alleged workstations.
+We are not convinced that this limited niche does need a few different chip sets - but the very change that makes it easier and easier to differentiate between motherboards and chipsets designed for Intel processors and motherboards and chipsets designed for processors AMD He is blessed, after a few years in which we received chip sets with almost identical branding (with consecutive numbering) from both rivalries.

 We will continue to follow and update you with more details as soon as possible!